B-Hartley/blood_donor/README.md

 # Blood Donor Integration for Home Assistant

 This custom integration allows you to monitor your blood donation appointments and donor details from the UK's Blood Donor service in Home Assistant, as well as check for available appointments and book new ones.
+Still developing this.

-Still developing this, so please put your thoughts and comments on this thread..... https://community.home-assistant.io/t/uk-blood-donation-custom-component/854704
+So please put your thoughts and comments on this thread..... https://community.home-assistant.io/t/uk-blood-donation-custom-component/854704

 ## Features